Ishwor Prasad Khatiwada

 Ishwor Prasad Khatiwada (ईश्वर प्रसाद खतिवडा) is currently a justice in the Supreme Court of Nepal.
 He has also served as General Secretary of the Judges Society.

 Early life and education

 Ishwor Prasad Khatiwada was born on 7 March 1959 in Udayapur, Nepal.
-Khatiwada holds Bachelors of Law (LLB) and Masters of Political Science from Tribhuwan University, Masters of Laws in Tax Law and Constitution from Punjab University, Chandigarh, India.
+Khatiwada holds Bachelor of Law (LLB) and Master of Political Science from Tribhuwan University, Master of Laws in tax law and constitution from Punjab University, Chandigarh, India.
 He was also the research fellow at Danish Institute of Human Rights in 2004/2005.

 Judicial Career

 Khatiwada began his career as a section officer at the Judicial Service Training Centre in 1983.
 He served as a government attorney from 1986 to 1993, after which he was appointed as a District Court Judge in 1993.
 Later, in 2005, he was promoted to the position of the Court of Appeals (High Court).
 On 1 August 2016, he was appointed as a Supreme Court Justice.

 He was also a member of high-profile investigations, including cases such as the death of Madan Bhandari, former General Secretary of the Communist Party of Nepal and the Royal Massacre of 2001.